The Collection Stories are a series of significant historical items attached with a personal story.

 At the time when I left, in 1965, they were just introducing the IBM computer system.
 We worked on typewriters and ledger machines prior to that.

-Explore many items relating to Dennys Lascelles in our all our collection online at Victorian Collections.
+Explore many items relating to Dennys Lascelles in our collection at Victorian Collections.

 Do you have any stories about the wool sales in Geelong?
 Did you attend a Wool Brokers Ball?